fgka/py-spanner-mutex/USAGE.md

-# How To Integrate Into Your Code
+# How to integrate into your code

 The basic concept is the following, based on code in [SimpleLocalSpannerMutex](code/src/py_spanner_mutex/_main_import.py):